mamoore1440/Econ-Blog-old2/src/content/all-Notes/Overview-Notes.md

 ### Internal Guides:

 ID Classification:
-- There will 4 digits
+- There will 4 digits, goes in order of most recent within section.
+Oldest is lower
 - 0000 is for personal
 - 1000 is for concepts
 - 2000 is for history